SvenGroot/WslManagementPS/README.md

 The tests are written so that pre-existing distributions should not be deleted, unless you have distributions whose name starts with "wslps_".
-However, if you are testing changes, bugs in the module or tests could cause data loss, so it's strongly recommended to ensure you have no existing distributions before executing the tests.
+However, if you are testing changes, bugs in the module or the tests could cause data loss, so it's strongly recommended to ensure you have no existing distributions before executing the tests.

 The tests download a tarball for the Alpine distribution, which is used to create distributions for testing.
 You can also use a custom tarball by invoking `Wsl.Tests.ps1` directly, using the